- Solicitors For Business

 What is the Mental Capacity Act?

-The Mental Capacity Act, passed in 2005, is the law that applies in England and Wales to protect individuals who are unable to make decisions for themselves, as well as to help people plan against a potential loss of mental capacity in the future.
+The Mental Capacity Act, passed in 2005, is the law that applies in England and Wales to protect individuals aged 16 and over who are unable to make decisions for themselves, as well as to help people plan against a potential loss of mental capacity in the future.

 The act applies to major decisions about personal finance and health and social care, as well as everyday decisions about what to wear or eat.
 It protects everyone’s right to make their own choices and be involved in any decisions that affect them, while putting in place legal safeguards to ensure that any decision taken on another person’s behalf is in their best interest.